 - Defied Invocation in the Stargate SG-1 episode "Full Alert."
 The Goa'uld manage to infiltrate elements of the Russian military and attempt to start a nuclear war between Russia and the United States.
 The SGC spends most of the episode scrambling to head it off, finally convincing the Russian president of the infiltration and restoring normal relations.

-- Twilight 2000 is set in the aftermath of a nuclear World War III between NATO and the Soviet Union.
-The set-up was more contrived in the alternative timeline written after The Great Politics Mess-Up; suffice it to say the action that triggered World War III was not dissimilar to World War II.
+- Twilight: 2000 is set in the aftermath of a limited nuclear World War III between NATO and the Soviet Union.
+It started in 1995 with a war between the Soviets and China.
+When Soviet forces were transferred out of eastern Europe to support the Chinese war in '96 West Germany decided it was time to re-unify, opening the war in Europe.
+By '97 the Soviets started using tactical nukes, which escalated to using enough strategic strikes to destroy the world's infrastructure.
+The second edition written after The Great Politics Mess-Up changed this to something much less plausible; suffice it to say the action that triggered World War III was not dissimilar to World War II.

 - Several dozen variations of WW III invasion games were made by Avalon Hill and SPI in the 1970s.
 One game, NATO, had this classic rule: